Table of Contents

 Ground meat contains meat from all parts of an animal and not just one animal.
-Therefore, virulent strains of E.coli make its way into ground meat through an infected animal’s intestine.
+Therefore, virulent strains of E.coli make their way into ground meat through an infected animal’s intestine.

 Occasionally, E.coli can enter milk through an infected cow’s udders.
 The bacteria eventually infect humans when this milk is consumed without pasteurization.
 Making milk products such as yoghurt and cheese from this raw milk can also increase the risk of infection.
 Furthermore, milking equipment can also harbour E.coli and make it possible for transmission.

 Fruits and vegetables can become tainted with E.coli if washed with polluted water.
-The risk of infection is significantly higher when animals and their manure mixes with the water source.
+The risk of infection is significantly higher when animals and their manure mix with the water source.

 E.coli can also spread when a kitchen knife is used to cut infected meat and is then used to cut fruits or vegetables for salads.
 Interacting with infected animals at zoos or animal exhibitions can also spread E. coli.